jayelm/lsl/shapeworld/README.md

 - `run_meta.sh` - meta-learning baseline
 - `run_lang_ablation.sh` - language ablation studies

-They will output results in the `exp/` directory (runs for ViGIL are already present there)
+They will output results in the `exp/` directory (paper runs are already present there)

+To change the backbone, use `--backbone conv4` or `--backbone ResNet18`.
+ResNet18 may need reduced batch size (we use batch size 32)

 ## Analysis